mlco2/codecarbon/README.md

 ## Quickstart

-As a simple illustration of using the package, we use a built-in example using TensorFlow for digit classification on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/):
+As an illustration of how to use CodeCarbon, we created a simple example using TensorFlow for digit classification on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/):

 First, install Tensorflow  2.0: